 Cemetery and its History for Future Generations.

 Sharing their stories with local residents and visitors to our area provides a better understanding of why people came to Oregon and how Jacksonville and the Rogue Valley were developed.
-Much is owed to these Pioneers, and the Friends of Jacksonville's Historic Cemetery strive to preserve the markers of the deceased and the grounds that they sit on.
+Much is owed to these pioneers, and the FOJHC strives to preserve the markers of the deceased and maintain the grounds around them.
 Additionally we work to keep their stories alive for future generations to learn from and enjoy.

 Friends of Jacksonville's Historic Cemetery